mjuenema/bitstring/README.rst

 For more information see the project's homepage on GitHub:
 <https://github.com/scott-griffiths/bitstring>

-The MicroPython version has been patched together by Markus Juenemann:
+The MicroPython version has been created by Markus Juenemann:
 <https://github.com/mjuenema/micropython-bitstring>